EternityForest/AnyoneCanDoIt/README.md

 every command.

-However, less flexible tools like Etcher (as opposed to dd) CAN be thoroughly tested, as they aare meant to solve a common problem once and for all, and get used enough to be worth testing.
+However, less flexible tools like Etcher (as opposed to dd) CAN be thoroughly tested, as they are meant to solve a common problem once and for all, and get used enough to be worth testing.

 Note that that the issue has nothing to with simplicity.
 Massively